agencyenterprise/react-native-health/docs/background.md

 If you followed the [Background Processing](https://github.com/agencyenterprise/react-native-health#background-processing) step in the README, you can skip this one.

-To setup that in your project, in XCode open your `ios/AppDelegate.m` file and uncomment the lines with a comment `Uncomment this line to use background observers`:
+To setup that in your project, in XCode open your `ios/AppDelegate.m` file and add the following statements:

 ```objective-c